cyberianwilderness/Golden-Axe-AutoSplitter/README.md

 # Golden-Axe-AutoSplitter
 Autospliiter script for Golden Axe (SEGA Mega Drive/Genesis Version)

+> [!tip] Note for speedrunners
+> The rules on the leaderboard include a clear start and end frame
+> - Start Frame is the first frame the two characters disappear that you are not using in the character select
+> - End Frame is the first frame when you deal the final attack to the final enemy in each category of the game
+> As I cannot find a variable that changes on those exact frames I have calculated the difference between the end time my autosplitter provides and the time taken using the frame count method.
+> This means runs won't start on 0.000 to make up for the difference in timings
+> For my autosplitter to work, you will need to use my splits, or have splits totalling the same amount as I do.
+For Arcade mode I used the thieves split to help split consistently, in beginner mode this was not the case
+>Therefore
+> Beginner Category: Starts at `-1.329` [Arcade Livesplit File](/Split-Files/Golden%20Axe%20-%20Arcade.lss)
+> Arcade Category: Starts at `-6.268` [Beginner](/Split-Files/Golden%20Axe%20-%20Beginner.lss)
+> Duel Category: Starts at `2.752` [Duel](/Split-Files/Golden%20Axe%20-%20The%20Duel.lss)

 # Setup Guidance
 For this script to work you will need
 - [LiveSplit](https://livesplit.org/downloads/)